hummingbird-dev/hummingbird-treeview/README.md

   automatically.
 The same applies for triplets, quadruplets, etc. By enabling this option, also the full tri-state functionality accounts for the n-tuples.

+- **singleGroupOpen**<br> Integer, default=0.
+Set this to an integer greater 0 to
+  enable the functionality to allow only one group of a defined level to be opened at a time.
+  The number provided defines the level to which the function should be applied.
+  For instance, if *singleGroupOpen=1* (which is the typical used level) it means that at level 1 of the tree only one group can be opened at a time.
+As soon as another group of this level is opened, all others will be closed.

 ## Methods